jeevan-v8/devops_microservices/README.md

 # DevOps Microservices Application

-This repository demonstrates a microservices-based architecture with modern DevOps principles.
-It includes multiple backend services, a frontend interface, and containerization with Docker.
-A Jenkins-based CI/CD pipeline automates the deployment process.
+This repository demonstrates a microservices-based architecture with backend services, a frontend interface, and Docker containerization.
+It includes a Jenkins-driven CI/CD pipeline for automated deployment.

 The application is fully operational with an established CI/CD pipeline.